 Provide individualized and direct assistance to participants while they are enrolled in academic or occupational training.
-Tutoring coaches are prepared to work with families on subjects such as math, language, writing, science, etc.
+Tutoring coaches are prepared to work with participants on subjects such as math, language, writing, science, etc.

-Meets regularly with the family to help them establish workable short term and long term budgets.
-We ask that these coaches commit to being with a family for at least one year.
+Meets regularly with the participant to help them establish workable short term and long term budgets.
+We ask that these coaches commit to being with a participant for at least one year.

 Seminar Presenters and Volunteers:

-Seminars are offered on topics such as budgeting, parenting, home safety, developing study skills, etc. Volunteers can present a topic or provide refreshments for the seminars.
+Seminars are offered on topics such as budgeting, parenting, home safety, developing study skills, etc. Volunteers are welcome to present a topic or for one of the seminars.